qbicsoftware/etl-scripts/README.md

 We decoupled some shared functionality in the [data-model-lib](https://github.com/qbicsoftware/data-model-lib) and the [core-utils-lib](https://github.com/qbicsoftware/core-utils-lib).
 Please make sure to deploy them as well in of the lib folders, such that the classes are loaded by the etlserver class loader and available during runtime.

+##4.
+Dependencies for the example dropbox written in pure Java/Groovy

+Just deploy the compiled JAR of the [Java openBIS dropbox](https://github .com/qbicsoftware/java-openbis-dropboxes) in the `lib` folder of the dropbox (` ./register-example-java-dropbox/lib`).

 ## Data format guidelines